Virginia–Virginia Tech men's basketball rivalry

 The Virginia–Virginia Tech men's basketball rivalry is an American College basketball rivalry between the men's basketball team of the University of Virginia (called Virginia in sports media and abbreviated UVA) and the men's basketball team of Virginia Polytechnic Institute and State University (called Virginia Tech and abbreviated VT).
 The two schools first met in 1915 and have played in every season since 1922.
 Since Virginia Tech's admission in the ACC in 2004, the teams have played twice annually.

 History

-The two teams first played in 1915, with the Cavaliers winning 39-21.
+The two teams first played in 1915, with the Cavaliers winning 39–21.
 The games are normally played on the schools' respective campuses, but, especially between 1976 and 2000, neutral sites throughout Virginia, such as Roanoke, Lynchburg, Richmond, and Norfolk hosted the games.
-In 2006, the teams had their lone meeting in the ACC men's basketball tournament; Virginia won 60-56 in the first-round match-up.
-Much like the teams' rivalry in American football, long winning streaks have defined the series with both teams possessing nine-game runs of such streaks.
-Virginia from 1978 to 1984 and Tech from 1948 to 1952 and again from 1958 to 1965.
+In 2006, the teams had their lone meeting in the ACC men's basketball tournament; Virginia won 60–56 in the first-round match-up.

-Memorable games
+2007: ACC championship on the line

+Virginia and No. 25 Virginia Tech surprisingly sat atop the ACC standings with identical 10–4 ACC records on March 1, 2007, and faced off at John Paul Jones Arena in Charlottesville in a de facto tiebreaker.
+The winner would clinch a share of either the fifth (of 11) ACC regular season championships for UVA or a first for Virginia Tech.
+Virginia went on to win the game, and its share of the ACC regular season title, 69–56, with a late 6–0 run by Sean Singletary being key to their championship victory.